“People often get tired at work and relax on holidays, but our mantra is the opposite, we relax at home and explore while traveling.”

 Exclusions: Lunch, insurance, guide charges, and train/flight tickets

 Due to our love for travel, my husband and I keep making plans to visit different places once every few months.
-Since, he is a businessman and I am a working lady, we keep our long trips for Holi break or near Independence Day.
+Since he is a businessman and I am a working lady, we keep our long trips for Holi break or near Independence Day.

 We felt, Sikkim and Darjeeling are one of the relatively unexplored destinations we can visit on a charming family trip.
+All the tourist places in Darjeeling and Sikkim are not just beautiful but also worth exploring with a kid.

 One of our friends booked his honeymoon through TravelTriangle, and enjoyed the experience on his vacation.
 He informed us about the website and the flexibility of customizing a package according to our needs.
 We found a great value for money family package to Sikkim and Darjeeling on the TravelTriangle website provided by Woodstock India agency.